-Withdrawal from an advanced pharmacy practice experiential course will not be granted unless approval is granted by petitioning the Assistant Dean of Experiential Education and Community Engagement.
-The Assistant Dean of Experiential Education and Community Engagement will review all requests for withdrawal on a student-by-student basis and determine if the request is approved or denied.
+Withdrawal from an advanced pharmacy practice experiential course will not be granted unless approval is granted by petitioning to the Office of Experiential Education.
+Office faculty will review all requests for withdrawal on a case by case basis and determine if the request is approved or denied.
 All other withdrawals will be considered unauthorized and the student will receive a NP for the rotation.

-Out of State Elective APPE Rotations
+Out of State Rotations

-The Office of Experiential Education may offer some elective APPE rotations outside the state of Indiana.
-For an APPE that takes place outside the state of Indiana, the student will be responsible for identifying and completing pertinent intern and/or any application requirements.
+The Office of Experiential Education may offer some rotations outside the state of Indiana.
+For a rotation that takes place outside the state of Indiana, the student will be responsible for identifying and completing pertinent intern and/or any application requirements.
+No student will be placed out of state unless they request the placement.